My husband walked into the lounge yesterday, looked around and said, with a sigh, “We have a lot of books.”

 The O.W.L.S happen in April and require you to read at least two books for a “passing grade”.
 The more advanced N.E.W.T.S readathon happens over the month of August and technically you’re only allowed to pursue subjects you’ve already passed your O.W.L.S for (like with real school subjects).

-Here’s the initial announcement video from 2018.
-You can follow Book Roast to keep up to date with 2020 plans!
+Here’s the announcement video for 2020.
+You can follow Book Roast to keep up to date!

 Year of Epic Reads